rascasoft/openstack/backporting-changes-from-master-to-stable.md

 Backporting the patch
 ---------------------

-To backport the patch we need to get the master commit id (in this case *34f9a3ac7a56883f8a2cd2a9a93bc42e5194bc1e*):
+How to backport patch is [addressed here](http://docs.openstack.org/project-team-guide/stable-branches.html#proposing-fixes).
+In our case we need to get the master commit id (in this case *34f9a3ac7a56883f8a2cd2a9a93bc42e5194bc1e*):

     rasca@anomalia-rh [~/oslo.db]> git log